Fair Active Learning: Solving the Labeling Problem in Insurance: Problem formulation

 A prediction is evaluated by a loss function denoted $l: \mathcal{Y} \times \mathcal{Y} \to [0, +\infty[$.
 For instance, a classical way for a classification problem (i.e. a task restricted to a finite set of classes $\cal{Y}$) is to choose the \emph{misclassification loss} defined by $l_{0-1}(y, y') = \mathds{1}(y \neq y')$ and the \emph{square loss} for regression tasks (i.e. our task is to predict a continuous output) defined by $l_{2}(y,y') = (y - y')^2$.

 Note that the loss function evaluates the performance of a predictor on a single observation.
-To evaluate the predictors on a set $\mathcal{X}$ we define the following (theoretical) risk function: for any loss function $l$ we have
+To evaluate the predictors on a set $\mathcal{X}$ we define the following (theoretical) risk function: for any loss function $l$, and denoting $X$ (resp. $Y$) the instance (resp. label) random variable, we have

-In practice, the distribution $\mathcal{P}$ is often unknown, therefore it is analytically intractable.
+In practice, the distribution $\mathcal{P}$ is often unknown, therefore, it is analytically intractable.
 A (natural) estimator of this risk is its \emph{empirical risk}: If we denote $(x_i, y_i)_{i=1}^{N}\sim \mathcal{P}^N$ the observations then

 Let us consider the following misclassification risk:

 \emph{Theoretical risk}: it represents the probability that the predictor predicts a different answer than the oracle

 \emph{Empirical risk}: it represents the average of times the predictor misclassifies on the data